Follow TV Tropes

 • Obould Many-Arrows from the Forgotten Realms books wears a spiked suit of black plate armor that's nearly impenetrable.
 They even used a spell to give him a transparent visor on his helmet so he wouldn't have vulnerable eye holes.
 Though, when he took the armor off, he got really dangerous.

-• The "evil" emperor in Journey of the Catechist wears full plate armor.
+• The "evil" emperor in Journeys of the Catechist wears full plate armor.
 Ironically, not only is he a powerful sorcerer who doesn't need it for protection, it's used entirely to hide his appearance, which he considers ugly.

-• Skulduggery Pleasant featured the armour of Lord Vile.
+• Skulduggery Pleasant features the armour of Lord Vile.
 Made worse by the fact that after the heroes face him, it is revealed that he isn't in there, but has become part of the suit formed from part of the former wearers' personality which has stayed in the suit.
 The former wearer is Skulduggery himself.

 • Tale of Yashima: Many samurai wear armour with helmets that are designed to inspire fear, but this is especially fitting for lead character Yashiro Sou, who is fully decked out in head-to-toe red armour with an oni kabuto to match.

 • Wraith Knight has Jacob Riverson as one of the four Wraith Knights with intimidating black demonsteel armor along with black hooded cloaks.
 Eventually, Jacob graduates to become the new King Below, Evil Overlord of the Shadowkind, with even more intimidating helmets.
-Played with as he is a Dark Is Not Evil Antihero subversion of a fantasy villain.
+Played with as he is a Dark Is Not Evil Anti-Hero subversion of a fantasy villain.

 Live-Action TV